 The evaluation committee shall present a final rankings and recommendations for SAL services to the Division Administrator for consideration.
 In making these recommendations, the committee is not bound by any scores or scoring system used to assist with initially determining the relative merits of each Bid Proposal.
 These recommendations may include, but are not limited to, the name of one or more Bidders recommended for selection or a recommendation that no Bidder be selected.
 The Division Administrator shall consider the committee’s recommendation when making the final decision, but is not bound by the recommendation.

 The Agency may award contracts to as many Bidders as necessary to meet the purpose of this RFP.
 The Agency reserves the right to select Eligible Bidders, make awards, determine the number of beds awarded to each selected Bidder, and fund resulting Contracts based on the needs of the Agency, Service Areas, JCS, and the Children and families to be served.
-The Agency will decide the number of beds per contract after Notice of Intent to Award.
+The Agency will issue the number of beds per contract in the Notice of Intent to Award.

 Attachment A: Release of Information